 Haoua Hassane holds her newborn son, delivered just a few hours ago, in a World Vision–supported health clinic in Niger. (© 2022 World Vision/photo by Jon Warren)

-How much does it cost to equip one person with access to clean water?
+How much does equipping one person with access to clean water cost?

 BACK TO QUESTIONS

 World Vision is the leading nongovernmental provider of clean water in the developing world.
-Our goal is to ensure vulnerable people, including those with disabilities, in disease-burdened rural areas have access to clean water, improved sanitation, and hygiene.
-Some notable accomplishments include:
+Our goal is to ensure vulnerable people, including those with disabilities, in disease-burdened rural areas have access to clean water, improved sanitation, and hygiene behavior-change programming.
+Some key achievements include:

-• We reach one new person every 10 seconds with clean water and one new person with a handwashing facility as well.
+• Reaching one new person every 10 seconds with clean water and one new person with a handwashing facility as well.

 • More than 1,200 World Vision WASH professionals and thousands of development professionals live and work in communities worldwide to co-create lasting solutions.